 As a research associate and project coordinator at FES ROCPE, he focuses on security and defence policy aspects in the region and on questions of arms control in Europe.

-Peace and Security · Democracy of the Future
+Cooperation and Peace · Democracy of the Future

 Gloria Sack, born in Grevesmühlen (Mecklenburg-Vorpommern, Northern Germany), studied business administration at the Freie Universität Berlin with a focus on taxes and accounting.

-In July 2019, she started working at FES ROCPE in Vienna.
+In July 2019, she started working for FES in Vienna.
 As a very experienced accountant, Gloria Sack is responsible for all matters concerning financial management and controlling.

 Previously, she worked for the Friedrich-Ebert-Stiftung in Berlin for seven years.
 Her main tasks were financial management and controlling of several offices in Eastern Central and South Eastern Europe and the EU office of the FES in Brussels.
 She also was in charge of auditing compliance with regulations and guidelines for the FES.

-Born close to Berlin (Germany), she completed business administration with a focus on marketing and accounting at the University of Applied Sciences in Berlin.
+She studied business administration with a focus on marketing and accounting at the University of Applied Sciences in Berlin (Germany).

-Previously, she already worked in Vienna on a project-related basis in the area of internal communication in the natural gas sector, then worked a few years in the area of external communication for a cultural association.
+Previously, she already worked in Vienna in internal communications in the natural gas sector, then worked a few years in the area of external communication for a non-profit cultural association.

 The protection of your data is important for us.